pantsudev/krkrz_ecosystem_guide/README.md

 You'll figure it out.

 ## In-line commands and effects
-As for in-line effects like colors, alignment, speed changes, awaits and so on, there are a couple ways a KAG-based
+As for in-line effects like colors, alignment, speed changes, awaits and so on, there are a couple ways
-game might parse them.
+a KAG-based game might parse them.
 The first is `textrender.dll`.
-This DLL exposes a TJS class called `TextRenderBase`, on top
+This DLL exposes a TJS class called
-of which a corresponding `textrender.tjs` implements a proxy class called `TextRender`.
+`TextRenderBase`, on top of which a corresponding `textrender.tjs` implements a proxy class called `TextRender`.
 I've documented the syntax for `TextRender`-based text formatting in a sister repository.

 A script-only version of `textrender.tjs` which does not utilize the DLL also exists and ships with some games.

 The other possibility is `texttagconverter.tjs`.
 This script processes a syntax similar to that of `TextRender`
 into KAG script tags before the text is fed into the KAG parser.
 I might document this later.

+A third possibility, of course, is that the dialogue is written directly in `.ks` scripts, and can therefore use
+the KAG tags to achieve effects as usual, of course.
+This was how things originally worked, but no recent or even
+semi-recent VN puts dialogue directly into `.ks` scripts.
+I'll write more about this at some point.

 Automatic word-wrapping implementations are usually tacked onto these scripts, if used.
 The original Japanese script files do not do automatic word-wrapping.